decorative image for blog regarding PHP 8.2

 PHP 8.2 Release Date

-PHP 8.2 was released on December 8, 2022.
+The PHP 8.2 release date was on December 8, 2022.

 PHP 8.2 underwent three alpha releases, three beta releases, and six release candidates before it reached general availability.